Mohmed-Refaay/Mohmed-Refaay/README.md

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [mohamedamrrefaay@gmail.com](mailto:mohamedamrrefaay@gmail.com)
-* 🧠  I'm working on being better at Threejs/Creative Development.
+* 🧠  I'm learning Threejs/Creative Development.
 * 🤝  I'm open to collaborating on any challenging project

 ### Skills